roboholicc/SDLC/Project_Proposal.md

 ## 6. Technical Requirements

-This game will run on all platforms such as PC, Console, and Mobile.
-You will need a keyboard for the pc and a mouse for it to be able to work.
-You will advance into different levels if you win the round.
-You need to advance form the round in order to go onto the next round.
+This game should be capable of running on all devices.
+On PC only keyboard is necessary, using arrow keys or wasd to move and space to shoot.
+On console joystick and buttons are needed.
+Finally for mobile there should be on screen buttons in order for the player to go left and right and tapping the screen should trigger shooting.